 Alana Vega, Kids Count Coordinator

-Advocates for Children of New Jersey (ACNJ) is the trusted, independent voice putting children’s needs first for more than 35 years.
+Advocates for Children of New Jersey (ACNJ) is the trusted, independent voice putting children’s needs first for 40 years.
 Our work results in better laws and policies, more effective funding and stronger services for children and families.
 And it means that more children are given the chance to grow up safe, healthy and educated.